RNA topology remolds electrostatic stabilization of viruses: THEORY

 In our description, the stem-loop or hair-pin configurations in RNA structures are counted as end points.
 The number of end and branch points $N_e$ and $N_b$ of the polymer depend on the fugacities $f_e$ and $f_b$ through

 Since we consider only the case of a single encapsulated polymer with no closed loops, there is a constraint on the number of end and branch points,

 with the degree of branching controlled by the fugacity of branch points $f_b$.
 The chain is linear if $f_b=0$, and becomes more branched as $f_b$ increases.
-The fugacity of endpoints $f_e$ is set through the above constraint, Eq.~\eqref{branch_constraint}.
-In addition, the total number of polyelectrolyte monomers inside the capsid is fixed \cite{deGennes}, \textit{i.e.},
+The fugacity of endpoints $f_e$ is not a free parameter in the system, it is set through the above constraint, Eq.~\eqref{branch_constraint}.
+In addition, the total number of polyelectrolyte monomers inside the capsid is fixed \cite{deGennes,Hone}, \textit{i.e.},

 which we enforce by introducing a Lagrange multiplier, $E$, when minimizing the free energy.